subh-775/Artistic-Prompt-AI/README.md

 # 🎨 AI-Powered Poster Generator

-We've designed a machine learning model capable of generating images that **accurately incorporated specified text or lettering within the image**.
-Existing image-generating models often struggle with proper text placement, either misplacing the text or introducing spelling errors.
+We've designed a machine learning model capable of generating images that **accurately incorporate specified text or lettering within the image**.
+Existing image-generation models often struggle with proper text placement, either misplacing the text or introducing spelling errors.
 Our goal is to train the model to master the art of **placing text accurately and aesthetically within generated images**.
 This innovation enables the seamless creation of visually appealing outputs such as **poster designs** and **template fills**, all from a single prompt.

 ---

 ## 🚀 Motivation

-Despite advancements in AI image generation, there are Currently, **no large language models (LLMs)** or image-generating models capable of achieving perfect text placement in images like movie posters.
+Despite advancements in AI image generation, **no large language models (LLMs)** or image-generating models are currently capable of achieving perfect text placement in images like movie posters.
 Existing models often:
 - Make **mistakes in text placement**, leading to poor visual aesthetics.
-- or Introducing **spelling or formatting errors** in the text.
+- Introduce **spelling or formatting errors** in the text.

 Our project tackles these challenges by combining **state-of-the-art AI models** and a carefully curated training pipeline to develop a model that excels in:
 1. Generating high-quality images.